JuttaR/Capstone/README.md

 The corresponding data visualizations are available in the interactive dashboard to allow users to easily grasp the development and metrics for the key competitors.

-In order to explore the sentiment of the comments, an additional Jupyter Notebook (EDA.ipynb) is available.
-It shows that the standard VADER algorithm achieved an accuracy of 65.3% of the manually scored comments.
+In order to explore the sentiment of the comments, an additional Jupyter Notebook (EDA-F1.ipynb) is available.
+It shows that the standard VADER algorithm achieved a weighted F1-score of 68% of the manually scored comments.

 ## 3. Methodology